hauensteina/iphone-attitude/README.md

 animate it in 3D based on quaternions.
 Socket based TCP-IP communication (CFStream) is used to pass data from the phone to the Mac.

+Because CMMotionManager generates quaternions, and SceneKit accepts quaternions, it all boils down to a glorified pipe.

 # Details
 There are two applications: